Are Red Light Cameras Legal? State-By-State (September 2025)

 What Happens If You Run a Red Light with a Camera?

-If you run a red light in a state that uses red light cameras, the system may capture photos or videos of your vehicle’s license plate.
+If you run a red light in a state that uses red light cameras, the system may capture photos or videos of your vehicle's license plate.
 A citation is usually mailed to the registered owner.
 This can lead to a fine, license points, or even increased insurance rates.
+And if the vehicle has historic tags being used improperly, such as for everyday driving, it could result in additional penalties beyond the standard citation.

-If You Run a Red Light Does the Camera Flash?
+If You Run a Red Light, Does the Camera Flash?

 If you run a red light at an intersection with a traffic camera, there's a good chance the camera will flash.
 This flash is used to take clear photos of your car, license plate, and sometimes the driver.
 Some cameras use a visible flash that’s easy to notice, especially at night, while others may use infrared technology that doesn’t produce a noticeable flash.
 Whether or not you see the flash, the camera can still record the violation if it's triggered.